rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 <img src="/img/blog/posts/typography_modern.jpg" alt="modern typefaces">

-**Modern**
+#### Modern

 Modern fonts (sometimes called Didone fonts) have straight, flat serifs, with very small or no brackets, vertical stress, and rounded terminals.
 These fonts have a very large contrast and tall x-height.

 Example: [Bodoni Moda](https://fonts.google.com/specimen/Bodoni+Moda)

-History: Began in the late 18 and early 19th century.
+History: Began in the late 18th and early 19th century.

 Usage: Modern fonts give a very "designer" feel and make for great headlines in my opinion.
-They are commonly used in fashion, beauty, and for magazines.
+They are commonly used in fashion, beauty, and for magazine covers or article headlines.

 <img src="/img/blog/posts/typography_slab_serif.jpg" alt="slab serif typefaces">

-**Slab Serifs**
+#### Slab Serifs

 Slab serifs are uniquely defined by square, often heavy serifs.
 Often, slab serifs have no bracket to connect the serifs to the strokes.
 They have a uniform stroke and a fully vertical stress.
 Slab serifs often have a tall x-height.